scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

    Notebook Server REST API).

-Information about the process above is streamed to the user via a persistent HTTP connection with structured JSON.
+Information about the process above is streamed to the user via a persistent HTTP connection with structured JSON messages via the EventStream protocol.
 Here's an example of the output for the above build::

     data: {"phase": "built",